Arijeet10/Movie-Browser/README.md

 Instructions to run the app

+  -install node.js from official website https://nodejs.org/en/download/ ignore if already installed

   -download and unzip the zip file

   -open the file in code editor

-  -install node.js from official website https://nodejs.org/en/download/ ignore if already installed

-  -After installing node.js, open the backend folder in terminal
+  -open the backend folder in terminal

     cd backend